zamazan4ik/awesome-pgo/article/article.md

 TODO: update this section with information for Clang, GCC, MSVC with links

-I tried to find strict profile format definition, forward/backward compatibility guarantees, migration guides, built-in versioning support but with no success.
+I tried to find strict profile format definition, forward/backward compatibility guarantees, migration guides, and built-in versioning support but with no success.
 If you are a compiler engineer and you can fix it somehow - please do it!
 It would be helpful for the whole community!

 Another idea is converting PGO profile information directly to the sources.
 In theory, we can try to extract all this information about likely/unlikely branches from a profile and insert required [[[likely]]/[[unlikely]]](https://en.cppreference.com/w/cpp/language/attributes/likely) attributes (or corresponding compiler intrinsics like [__builtin_expect](https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html#index-_005f_005fbuiltin_005fexpect) in GCC).
-It will resolve PGO profiles compatibility issues.
+It will resolve PGO profile compatibility issues.
 However, there are a lot of open questions in this case:

 * Is it possible to codify all information from PGO profiles via compilers attributes/intrinsics?
-* Putting all these information directly to the sources can reduce "signal-to-noise" ratio in the sources.
+* Putting all this information directly to the sources can reduce the "signal-to-noise" ratio in the sources.
 It's important since sources are still mainly edited by humans.
 Maybe some IDE clever folding functionality will be required in this case.
 * How to track multiple PGO profiles for different workloads in the same codebase?
 Different code branches? :)

 And many other [known unknowns](https://www.theuncertaintyproject.org/tools/rumsfeld-matrix) that should be carefully clarified.

 ### PGO profiles compatibility between OS

 Another possible caveat - different mangling rules between OS.
-I [met](https://github.com/mstorsjo/llvm-mingw/issues/383#issuecomment-1838585818) such an issue at least once and confirmed it with my local tests, Rustc project also [found](https://discord.com/channels/636084430946959380/1041903397873406012/1177366981368877127) the same issue.
+I [met](https://github.com/mstorsjo/llvm-mingw/issues/383#issuecomment-1838585818) such an issue at least once and confirmed it with my local tests, the Rustc project also [found](https://discord.com/channels/636084430946959380/1041903397873406012/1177366981368877127) the same issue.
 For fixing this there is an idea to write a PGO profile converter Linux <-> macOS for changing OS-specific symbol name details.
 Current status - just an idea, nothing more.
 If you want to implement it - you are welcome (pls don't forget to open-source it!).

-So by default I recommend to regenerate PGO profile for each operating system.
+So by default, I recommend regenerating the PGO profile for each operating system.
 If you cannot do it for some reason (e.g. there is no possibility to collect PGO profiles on some target OS due to various reasons like [lack of](https://github.com/pydantic/pydantic-core/issues/732) corresponding runners in a CI pipeline) - you could try to apply a PGO profile from one OS to PGO-optimized build for another OS but you need to track somehow that this PGO profile has good coverage for the target OS too.

 ### Does PGO/PLO depend on a CPU architecture?

 No, it does not.

-However, still there are cases when PGO profile can be affected by CPU-intensive code.
+However, still there are cases when the PGO profile can be affected by CPU-intensive code.
 Imagine a program with CPU runtime dispatch logic (detects CPU in runtime and based on the detected CPU executes different code branches).
-In this case, PGO will be affected by CPU in runtime - because depending on the CPU different code branches will be executed, so different PGO profiles will be generated.
-Although, this is true not only for CPU but for any other parameter which can trigger executing different code branches in your code.
+In this case, PGO will be affected by the CPU in runtime - because depending on the CPU different code branches will be executed, so different PGO profiles will be generated.
+Although, this is true not only for CPU but for any other parameter that can trigger executing different code branches in your code.

-In general, if your program has not **a lot** of CPU-architecture specific code - you should be fine with using one workload scenario for all architectures.
+In general, if your program doesn't have **a lot** of CPU-architecture-specific code - you should be fine with using one workload scenario for all architectures.
 If it's not the case for you - just prepare N different workloads, one per target CPU architecture.

 ### Is it possible to use PGO with cross-compilation?

 Disclaimer: I don't have enough experience with cross-compiling - I always struggled a lot with installation corresponding cross-compiling toolchains properly.

 As far as I understand, there are no reasons why PGO will not work in cross-compiling scenarios.
 If you already collected PGO profiles from the target platform - it must be completely fine.
-If you collect PGO profiles during the cross-compilation process - beware about differences in PGO profiles between platforms (which are discussed a bit earlier).
+If you collect PGO profiles during the cross-compilation process - beware of differences in PGO profiles between platforms (which were discussed a bit earlier).

 The only limitation I found is a [nuance](https://github.com/yamafaktory/jql/discussions/244#discussioncomment-7665597) in `cross-rs` with subcommand invocation.
 Nothing too critical but anyway.

 ### PGO and user hints

-In many programming languages and compilers it's possible to insert different hints into the source code which can help a compiler to optimize your application better.
-Some examples are `[[likely]]`/`[[unlikely]]` attributes from C++, different kinds of `__always_inline`, `no_inline`, `go::noinline` and similar things about inlining, etc. Obvious question that appears in my mind - how does PGO interact with user-provided hints?
-What if user hint says that a function should be inlined but according to the PGO profile the function shouldn't be inlined?
+In many programming languages and compilers, it's possible to insert different hints into the source code which can help a compiler to optimize your application better.
+Some examples are `[[likely]]`/`[[unlikely]]` attributes from C++, different kinds of `__always_inline`, `no_inline`, `go::noinline` and similar things about inlining, etc. An obvious question that appears in my mind - how does PGO interact with user-provided hints?
+What if a user hint says that a function should be inlined but according to the PGO profile the function shouldn't be inlined?

 The question is complicated.
-On the one hand, If PGO-based decision is preffered, then for some users such behavior can be surprising since they explicitly added the hint to tweak the compiler behavior.
-On the other hand if the user hint is chosen, we can miss some optimization opportunity since PGO profile is a data-driven decision and our hint can be just outdated due to various reasons.
+On the one hand, If a PGO-based decision is preferred, then for some users such behavior can be surprising since they explicitly added the hint to tweak the compiler behavior.
+On the other hand, if the user hint is chosen, we can miss some optimization opportunity since the PGO profile is a data-driven decision and our hint can be just outdated due to various reasons.
 Maybe try to "merge" PGO and user hint with some weights?
-Maybe just raise a mismatch warning about conflict between user hint and PGO profile?
+Maybe just raise a mismatch warning about a conflict between user hint and the PGO profile?
 So many options.

 Unfortunately, it's a dark area in the compilers.
-I didn't find **any** compiler that document such behavior well.
+I didn't find **any** compiler that documents such behavior well.
 There are such questions for [LLVM](https://github.com/llvm/llvm-project/issues/58189), [GCC](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112806), [GraalVM](https://github.com/oracle/graal/discussions/7990).
-There is an [answer](https://github.com/golang/go/issues/64460#issuecomment-1834294715) for the Go compiler - PGO should respect user's hints - but it should be tested in practice.
-For other compilers (especially proprietary ones) you need to do an additional research.
+There is an [answer](https://github.com/golang/go/issues/64460#issuecomment-1834294715) for the Go compiler - PGO should respect the user's hints - but it should be tested in practice.
+For other compilers (especially proprietary ones) you need to do additional research.

-Why do the compilers hesitate document such behavior?
+Why do the compilers hesitate to document such behavior?
 At first, there was no interest in such information before (at least I didn't find it in the public field) :) If no one is interested in it - there is no reason to document it.
 At second, internally compilers are pretty complicated things, with multiple optimization passes, etc. Tracking interaction between user hints and PGO can be a tricky task that depends on multiple compiler internal details.
 I am pretty sure that without additional semiresearch/semidebug compiler engineers also don't know the exact behavior in all cases.
 And even if they know - guaranteeing it can be a limitation since if you guarantee something you need to test it, make regression tests, etc. But we are humans == we are lazy by design so we don't like to do extra things.
 So actually I don't expect that such things will be documented in the near future.

 What about the mentioned above "clever" strategies for handling PGO and user-hints at the same time like warnings, merging, etc.?
 Unfortunately, I didn't find anyhting like that in the modern compilers.
 Possibly a good improvement point for current PGO implementations.